Tegelspreuken

 In the Netherlands, tegelspreuken are tiles inscribed with proverbs or aphorisms, often in blue-and-white Delftware style, used as decorative wall-hangings.

 The first known Dutch tile with an aphorism was a floor tile from the mid-16th century.
 However, the tradition of hanging blue and white tiles with sayings on the wall did not arise until the 20th century.
 Designer Arie Kortenhoff created many popular 20th-century tegelspreuken.
 Though the tradition was fading at one point, tegelspreuken have recently enjoyed a kitsch revival.
 Today, tegelspreuken are frequently sold in gift shops and souvenir shops.
 A 2009 exhibition at the Dutch Tile Museum in Otterlo explored the tradition of these tiles.
 In August 2017, 100% NL sponsored the first National Tegelspreuken Day in Volendam.

-The sayings inscribed on tegelspreuken are called tegeltjeswijsheid (Dutch: tile wisdom).
+The sayings inscribed on tegelspreuken are called 'tegeltjeswijsheid' (Dutch for tile wisdom).
 The term tegeltjeswijsheid is also used more generally to describe clichéd proverbs or aphorisms not inscribed on tiles.
 In 2016, Plus Magazine ran a contest to identify the best tegeltjeswijsheid.